CHORE: Contact, Human and Object REconstruction from a single RGB image

 \section{Conclusion}

 In this work we presented CHORE, the first method to \emph{learn} a \emph{joint} reconstruction of human, object and contacts from single images.
 CHORE combines powerful neural implicit predictions for human, object and its pose with robust model-based fitting.
-Unlike all prior work on pixel-aligned implicit surface learning, we learn from real data instead of synthetic scans.
-We have shown this requires a different training strategy, and we proposed a simple and elegant depth-aware scaling that addresses the depth-scale ambiguity while preserving pixel alignment.
+Unlike prior works on pixel-aligned implicit surface learning, we learn from real data instead of synthetic scans, which requires a different training strategy.
+We proposed a simple and elegant depth-aware scaling that addresses the depth-scale ambiguity while preserving pixel alignment.

 Experiments on three different datasets demonstrate the superiority of CHORE compared to the SOTA.
-Quantitative experiments on \behave{} dataset evidence that jointly learning reconstruction leads to a remarkable improvement of over $50\%$ in terms of Chamfer distance compared to PHOSA.
+Quantitative experiments on \behave{} dataset evidence that joint reasoning leads to a remarkable improvement of over $50\%$ in terms of Chamfer distance compared to PHOSA.
 User studies on the NTU-RGBD and the challenging COCO dataset (no ground truth) show that our method is preferred over PHOSA by 84\% and 72\% users respectively.
 We also conducted extensive ablations, which reveal the effectiveness of the different components of CHORE, and the proposed depth-aware scaling for pixel-aligned learning on real data.
 Our code and models are released to promote further research in this emerging field of single image 3D human-object interaction capture.